Moshe Yechiel Epstein: Background

 Rabbi Moshe Yechiel Epstein first came to America in 1920 as part of a delegation from Agudas Yisroel, to raise money to help the Jewish refugees in Poland, which had been a major battleground between the Germans, Austrians, and Russians during World War I. While gone, Rabbi Moshe Yechiel's brother started to "fir rabbanus" in Ozherov, and made himself popular.
 When he returned and saw that people really liked his brother, he decided not to make a controversy, and took over as rabbi of the smaller Polish town of Otwock.

 Polish antisemitism

 Shortly thereafter, Rabbi Moshe Yechiel was traveling on a train when a Polish man started up with him and spit on him.
 Rabbi Moshe Yechiel had been offered to be the rabbi of a synagogue for Ozerov immigrants on the Lower East Side of Manhattan, and this incident—indicative of the treatment of Jews by the Polish people—was the impetus for him to apply to immigrate to the United States.
-After being rejected the first time, he was granted permission the second time and moved his Hasidic court to New York City in 1926.
-Rabbi Moshe Yechiel spent several years in the Lower East Side of Manhattan, and then moved to the Bronx.
+After being rejected a first time, he was granted permission the second time and moved his Hasidic court to New York City in 1926.
+Rabbi Moshe Yechiel spent several years on the Lower East Side, and then moved to the Bronx.